mcook42/Virtual-World-for-Reddit/Source/Unity/README.md

 # UnityProject

-This is the Unity Project for 3D World for Reddit.
+This is the Unity Project for City for Reddit.
 The project is currently under development.

 ## Project Overview